Human stories are the clay

 Jane has a wealth of experience within the charitable sector; previously working as Finance Manager for a local charity for several years and as a Church Treasurer where she managed the finances of an £800,000 Heritage Lottery Fund Project.
 Her responsibilities within these roles have included grant management, financial recording, preparation of Year End accounts, implementation of policies and compliance, and management and maintenance of organisational assets.
 Jane was also sole proprietor of a local Estate and Lettings Agency, financial consultant for a financial planning company as well as previously working for a major High Street Bank.

-Claybody Board Members
+Claybody Board of Trustees

 Catherine Ralph (Chair)